bmuschko/ckad-crash-course/exercises/27-securitycontext/instructions.md

 In this exercise, you will create a Pod that defines a security context with different options.

-> **_NOTE:_** If you do not already have a cluster, you can create one by using minikube or you can use the Katacoda lab ["Defining a security context"](https://learning.oreilly.com/scenarios/ckad-security-defining/9781098104948/).
+> **_NOTE:_** If you do not already have a cluster, you can create one by using minikube or you can use the O'Reilly interactive lab ["Defining a security context"](https://learning.oreilly.com/scenarios/ckad-security-defining/9781098104948/).

 1. Define a Pod named `busybox-security-context` that uses the image `busybox:1.28` for a single container running the command `sh -c sleep 1h`.
 2. Add an ephemeral Volume of type `emptyDir`.
 Mount the Volume to the container at `/data/test`.